Average height for Abelian sandpiles and the looping constant on Sierpinski graphs: Preliminaries

 \subsection{Burning algorithm}

 We describe here the burning bijection due to Dhar \cite{dhar-burning}, which gives a bijective mapping from the set of recurrent sandpiles to the set of spanning trees of the underlying graph.
-This bijection plays a central role in this paper, as the calculations that follow will be based on investigating statistics of spanning trees and forests of $\SG_n$ and then utilizing the burning bijection in order to obtain the corresponding height probabilities of the recurrent sandpiles.
-The following lemma lays the foundation of the burning bijection. \begin{lem} Let $\eta$ be a recurrent sandpile on the graph $G=(V\cup\{s\},E)$.
+This bijection plays a central role in this paper, as the calculations that follow are based on statistics of spanning trees and forests of $\SG_n$.
+In view of the burning bijection, we obtain then the height probabilities of the recurrent sandpiles.
+The following lemma lays the foundation of the burning bijection. \begin{lem}[\cite{dhar-burning}] Let $\sigma$ be a recurrent sandpile on the graph $G=(V\cup\{s\},E)$.
 Let $x_1,...,x_n\in V$ be the vertices adjacent to the sink $s$, and for any $i\in\{1,...,n\}$ denote by $b_i$ the number of edges connecting $x_i$ to $s$.
-We then have
+We have

 and during the stabilization every vertex topples exactly once. \end{lem}